 You can make some pretty leaves by sandwiching a bit of wire between two identical pieces of felt with some hot glue.
 Twist a few stems together to form groups of leaves.

-The fun thing about this wreath that you can hang it square.
+The great thing about this wreath that you can hang it square.

 Or you can hang it on the corner with a diamond shape.